subeshb1/sketchalgorithms/src/markdown/remark/api-test/test-file-definition.md

 type: doc
 category: Getting Started
 position: 103
+description: Learn how to define test cases in api-test tool.
 ---

 Every API call scenario in the `api-test` is defined as a test case.